crisisfighters/crisisfighters.org/app/content-partials/recruiter/welcome.md

 1. Get an update to the latest science by reading the [Must Reads](/must-reads).
 2. Read this page.
-3. We show you a quick survey that takes up to two minutes.
+3. We ask you up to five questions.
+This takes less than two minutes.
 4. We show you how you will make a real difference.

 ## How Crisis Recruiter works